gromacs/gromacs/docs/reference-manual/topologies/particle-type.rst

 which have a characteristic name or number, and mass (in a.m.u.).
 These listings are found in the ``atomtypes.atp`` file (:ref:`atp` = **a**\ tom **t**\ ype **p**\ arameter file).
 Therefore, it is in this file that you can begin to change and/or add an atom type.
+This file is only used by :ref:`gmx pdb2gmx`.
 A sample from the ``gromos43a1.ff`` force field is listed below.

 ::